Nihar2426/Space-Shooter-Game/README.md

 ## Controls:
 Use arrow keys to move the ship,
-Press Space to shoot laser,
+Hold Shift to increase movement speed,
-Hold Shift to increase movement speed
+Press Space to shoot laser

 ## Future plans:
 Add a currency system, spaceship upgrade system and planet upgrade system